Educational inequality in the United States: Prison pipeline

-The prison pipeline, also known as the School-to-Prison Pipeline (SPP), refers to the system of student disciplinary referrals to the American juvenile justice system, rather than using disciplinary mechanisms within schools themselves.
+The prison pipeline, also known as the school-to-prison pipeline (SPP), refers to the system of student disciplinary referrals to the American juvenile justice system, rather than using disciplinary mechanisms within schools themselves.
 As a result of this system, negative consequences during adulthood, such as incarceration, that disproportionately impact minority students have been attributed to the pipeline, which is closely related to the issue of race in the United States criminal justice system.
-Many studies have revealed that during childhood, exposures to the justice system make students more likely to become imprisoned later in life.
+Many studies have revealed that exposures to the justice system during childhood make students more likely to become imprisoned later in life.
 School disciplinary policies that overly effect Black and minority students, such as zero-tolerance and exclusionary policies, increase the risk for students to come into contact with the juvenile justice system.
-These policies disproportionately target students of color, as evidence has revealed a rise among African American males in the prison system who were expelled from schools with recently implemented zero-tolerance policies.
-Furthermore, suspensions have been identified as making the risk of youth incarceration three times more likely for students.
+These policies disproportionately target students of color, as evidence has revealed a rise among African-American males in the prison system who were expelled from schools with recently implemented zero-tolerance policies.
+Furthermore, suspensions have been identified as tripling the risk of youth incarceration for students.
 Other factors that have fostered the development of the prison pipeline include law enforcement on school campuses, such as school resource officers, that play a role in school discipline.
 Law enforcement officers intervene or perform arrests to address student issues—like drug use or assault of teachers or other students—that break the law.
 However, implicit biases against minority students have been linked to the disciplinary recommendations made by school officers, which tend to result in more severe punishments to be levied against these students.

 Though many different factors have gradually led to the creation of the prison pipeline, one of the clearest indicators of its development comes from state budgets, as states have generally been increasing investments in justice system infrastructure while simultaneously divesting from education.
 School-specific factors have also contributed to the development of the prison pipeline, including the discipline gap and the criminalization of schools.
-A significant number of studies have indicated that exclusionary discipline can create cycles of bad behaviors that result in progressively more severe consequences—often ending in involvement with the justice system.
+A significant number of studies has indicated that exclusionary discipline can create cycles of bad behaviors that result in progressively more severe consequences—often ending in involvement with the justice system.
 This has been evidenced by disproportionate arrest rates in schools.
 For example, even though they constitute only 15% of students, Black students comprise 50% of arrests in schools.
-Subsequent punishments, especially institutional confinement, can have inadvertent consequences, such as dropping out of school.
-Moreover, the bureaucracy of correctional institutions does not correspond well with school systems, as curriculums do not always match.
-Consequently, students who reenroll in school tend to not only lack support systems for reentry, but they must also overcome the deficit between curriculums.
-Research has also indicated that, especially in inner cities, the various elements of the prison pipeline are ultimately counterproductive to improving or 'fixing' a student's education and disciplinary track record.
+Subsequent punishments, especially institutional confinement, can have inadvertent consequences, like leading to students dropping out of school.
+Moreover, the bureaucracy of correctional institutions does not correspond well with school systems, as curricula do not always match.
+Consequently, students who re-enroll in school tend to lack support systems for reentry and have to overcome the deficit between curricula.
+Research has also indicated that, especially in inner cities, the various elements of the prison pipeline are ultimately counterproductive to improving or "fixing" a student's education and disciplinary track record.